+Students are expected to conduct themselves according to Bondurant's BEST expectations while on the playground.
 Students should use reasonable care when playing on equipment or other areas of the playground.
-It is recommended that students wear tennis shoes out to recess.
+It is recommended that students wear tennis shoes during recess.
 Students are discouraged from wearing flip-flops for recess.
 Remember that accidents will happen, but the following list of rules will help some from happening.
 Some of the specific rules are:

-- 1. Playground use limited to surfaced areas during bad weather. - 2.
+- 1. Playground use is limited to surfaced areas during bad weather. - 2.
 NO tackle football. - 3.
 NO fighting. - 4.
 NO throwing snowballs. - 5.
 NO playing in water or mud. - 6.
 NO toys, balls, etc. are to be brought from home for use during recess times.
 The school provides playground equipment for student use. - 7.
 Appropriate clothing will be worn according to the weather.
 Snow boots are required when weather necessitates. - 8.
 All children should be on the playground, except those with a doctor's note.
 Parental/guardian requests will only be allowed for one day. - 9.
-Students will respect playground equipment and follow the guidelines given by teachers on proper use of equipment.
+Students will respect playground equipment.